sipcapture/paStash/README.md

 What is paStash ?
 ---

-PaStasH _(pastaʃ'ʃ-utta)_ is a [NodeJS](http://nodejs.org) multi I/O processor supporting ingestion, decoding, interpolation and correlation of data - be it logs, packets, events and beyond.
+PaStasH _(pastaʃ'ʃ-utta)_ is a [NodeJS](http://nodejs.org) multi I/O processor which supports ingestion, decoding, interpolation and correlation of data - be it logs, packets, events and beyond.
 PaStash supports the Logstash configuration format and delivers cross-functionality comparable to _"Beats"_ with custom modules, providing a flexible and agnostic data pipelining tool.

 What can I do with paStash ?
 ---

-paStash is designed manage spaghetti I/O with input, processors and output modules for all seasons, and can be useful in many scenarios, such as parsing logs to objects, distributing data to multiple formats, inter-exchanging and correlating protocols and streams, while interpolating and manipulating data in transit. paStash is developed using NodeJS, which is an ideal language for applications with many IO and offers:
+paStash is designed to manage spaghetti I/O with input, processors and output modules for all seasons, and can be useful in many scenarios, such as parsing logs to objects, distributing data to multiple formats, inter-exchanging and correlating protocols and streams, while interpolating and manipulating data in transit. paStash is developed using NodeJS, which is an ideal language for applications with many IO, and offers:

-* lower memory footprint
+* low memory footprint
-* lower CPU footprint
+* low CPU usage
-* lower start-up delay
+* low start-up delay
 * ease of extension

 paStash configuration is compatible with logstash.
-You can easily replace a logstash node by a paStash one in most cases.
-The data are formatted in the same way to be compatible with logstash UIs.
+You can easily replace a logstash node with a paStash one in most cases.
+The data are formatted in the same way so as to be compatible with logstash UIs.

 How does it work?
 ===

 The architecture is identical to logstash architecture.
-You have to instantiates plugins with the paStash core.
-There are three type of modules:
+You instantiate plugins with the paStash core.
+There are three type of modules/plugins:

-* [inputs plugins](#inputs): where datas come into paStash.
+* [inputs plugins](#inputs): where log data comes into paStash.
 Examples: file, zeromq transport layer
 * [filter plugins](#filters): extract and manipulate fields from logs, like timestamps.
 Example: regex plugin
-* [outputs plugins](#outputs): where datas leave from paStash: Examples: ElasticSearch , zeromq transport layer.
+* [outputs plugins](#outputs): where data leaves from paStash: Examples: ElasticSearch , zeromq transport layer.

-A typical paStash deployment contains agents to crawl logs and a log server.
+A paStash deployment has agents to ingest logs (at source also), and optionally a paStash node for further processing.

-On agent, paStash is configured with input plugins to get logs from your software stack, and one output plugin to send logs to a log server (eg. zeromq output plugin).
+On an agent, paStash is generally configured via input plugins to get logs from your software stack, and via one or more output plugins to send the logs to a paStash node (eg. via zeromq output plugin), or directly to ElasticSearch.

-On the log server, logs come through a zeromq input plugin, are processed (fields and timestamps extraction), and sent to ElasticSearch.
+On the paStash node, logs come in via e.g. a zeromq input plugin, can be processed (fields and timestamps extraction), and sent onward to ElasticSearch.